After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Evaluation

 \subsection{Experimental Setup (RQ2)}

-We combine simulation-based analysis and a human-subject study so that we can both scale across diverse personas and verify that the observed patterns hold for real users.

-\textbf{Simulation-Based Assessment.} We simulate 1{,}000 personas sampled from our synthetic dataset.
-Each persona experiences through 100 proactive interaction opportunities distributed across 10 temporal periods.
+The metrics above define how proactive assistant behavior is measured, but they also raise an important methodological question: where these measurements should come from.
+Simulation-based evaluation provides scale, repeatability, and control, but simulated users cannot fully capture real users' hesitation, attention, subjective judgment, or decision-making in proactive settings.
+Human studies provide direct user feedback, but they are more costly and limited in scale.
+We therefore use the two evaluation settings for different but connected purposes, rather than treating one as a replacement for the other.

+\textbf{Simulation-Based Assessment.} In our evaluation, simulation serves as a large-scale methodological plausibility check rather than a replacement for human evaluation.
+We simulate 1{,}000 personas sampled from our synthetic dataset, and each persona is exposed to 100 proactive interaction opportunities distributed across 10 temporal periods.
+This controlled setup allows us to compare methods across repeated interaction trajectories, held-out activity contexts, and multiple model conditions.
+It helps test whether the framework behaves as intended: whether population-level learning improves cold-start behavior, whether individual adaptation changes behavior over time, and whether improvements can be explained through timing alignment and preference understanding.
+We interpret these simulation results as controlled evidence of method behavior, not as direct estimates of real-world user benefit.

 Personas are instantiated using GPT-4.1 and cross-checked with Llama-3.1-70B and Claude-Sonnet-4 to reduce reliance on a single simulator and to identify major inconsistencies in simulated behavior~\cite{openai2025gpt4.1, metalLlama31_70b2024, anthropic2024claude}.
 The assistant under evaluation is the Llama-3.2-3B model after Stage~1 population-level fine-tuning~\cite{meta_llama3_2_3b_2024}.
-We use this fine-tuned model rather than the raw backbone to reflect a realistic deployment setting, where an assistant is expected to incorporate general preference structure before any individual adaptation.
-Evaluating a raw, untuned model would primarily measure language fluency rather than preference understanding and would not align with the goals of our framework.

-We evaluate performance on both \emph{seen} and \emph{unseen} activity contexts.
-Seen contexts correspond to activity types and scenarios that appear in the synthetic data used for Stage~1 training, while unseen contexts are held out during training and used only for evaluation.
-This split allows us to assess whether the learned preference representations generalize beyond the specific activity distributions observed during training.
-Finally, we conduct a small-scale sanity check using additional compact backbones from the Llama and Qwen families to verify that the observed trends are not specific to a single base model~\cite{grattafiori2024llama, yang2025qwen3}.
+We use this fine-tuned model to reflect a realistic deployment setting, where an assistant is expected to incorporate general preference structure before individual adaptation.
+Evaluating only the raw backbone would primarily test generic language capability rather than preference-aware proactive behavior.
+To assess generalization, we evaluate the model using the same seen/unseen activity split described above.
+We also conduct a small-scale sanity check using additional compact backbones from the Llama and Qwen families to verify that the observed trends are not specific to a single base model~\cite{grattafiori2024llama, yang2025qwen3}.